Skip to content

 In practice, most global manufacturers adopt a single convergence strategy: one USB-C design for every market, rather than costly regional variants.

-• USB-C is now mandatory as the wired charging port for the eleven categories listed in the directive, since 28 December 2024.
+• USB-C is now mandatory as the wired charging port for the twelve categories listed in the directive, since 28 December 2024.

-• USB PD is required from 15 W upward; proprietary fast-charging profiles are no longer accepted on their own.
+• USB PD is required beyond 5 V, 3 A or 15 W; proprietary fast-charging profiles are no longer accepted on their own.

 • Separate sale of the charger is a consumer right, indicated by a harmonised pictogram.